hunglv142201/NeuroEvolution-for-Flappy-Bird/README.md

 # NeuroEvolution-for-Flappy-Bird
-Using neuroevolution algorithm to teach machine learn to play Flappy Bird and beat the game !!
+Using neuroevolution algorithm to have the machine figuring it out how to play Flappy Bird and beat the game !!

 Open the index.html in the game folder to watch the birds figuring out themselves beating the game